khadas/khadas_docs/source/vim1/HowToUseDeviceTreeOverlay.md

 * If you want to enable `onewire`, you can add `onewire` to `overlays` node.

+{% note info Note %}

-*Note: You need to save the file `/boot/env.txt` and reboot the board to make it available.*
+You need to save the file `/boot/env.txt` and reboot the board to take effect.

+{% endnote %}

 ### Make Your Own DTBO Files